T-Rizzle12/Bot-Chatter/README.md

 # Important
 I have not forgotten about this addon, I have been focusing on fixing bugs in my other addon Bot AI Improvements.
 Now that Bot AI Improvements is in a stable and mostly bug free state.
 I will resume the Major Update I have planned for this addon.

-After playing with the left 4 bots recent update I noticed that the bots had the chance to say GG at the end of a match.
-I also was reading the comment section of the mod with people actually asking for more lines for the bots to say.
-So, I took it upon myself to make this mod.
-The bots will talk when certain game events are trigged, like when they try to heal someone or they get incapacitated.
-The amount of things the bots can say are limited right now, but the list will expand overtime.

 # Major Update
 Beta - You can now customise the kill lines.
 Just go to Program Files (x86)\Steam\steamapps\common\Left 4 Dead 2\left4dead2\ems\botchatter\cfg
 If you can't find the botchatter directory it should be automatically created after loading into a map. :)